Institutional Research and Effectiveness Staff

 Heather Kelly – Director of Institutional Research Heather Kelly has been with the University of Delaware since 1998.
 Her areas of expertise include institutional effectiveness and faculty workload.
 She has published four chapters on the latter topic including a chapter in The Handbook of Institutional Research.
 She has taught graduate level courses focusing on Planning, Governance, and Finance in Higher Education and Analyzing Faculty Workload, Performance and Compensation.
-She serves as an Evaluator for the Middle States Commission on Higher Education (MSCHE), an associate editor for the Society for College and University Planning’s (SCUP) Planning for Higher Education, and is past Board Treasurer of the Association for Institutional Research (AIR), and past President of the North East Association for Institutional Research (NEAIR).
+She serves as the Accreditation Liaison Officer (ALO) and an Evaluator for the Middle States Commission on Higher Education (MSCHE).
+She is the President of the Association for Institutional Research (AIR), past Board Treasurer of AIR, and past President and Treasurer of the North East Association for Institutional Research (NEAIR).
+She was the recipient of the 2015 NEAIR Distinguished Service Award.
 She received a doctoral degree in Educational Leadership from the University of Delaware, a master’s degree in Higher Education Administration from the University of Pennsylvania, and a bachelor’s degree in Geology from Smith College.
 She is also a graduate of the HERS (Higher Education Resource Services) Bryn Mawr Summer Institute.

 Business Intelligence (BI)